 Depending on the medium, this may lead to or exacerbate problems with being Spoiled by the Format

 In videogames, this is particularly common because developers know full well that reviewers usually won't be able to play the full game.
-Even normal players often won't finish it, meaning they'll never see the last sections; so it makes logical sense to devote much more time and effort to early segments, and rush the last parts.
+Even normal players often won't finish it, meaning they'll never see the last sections; so it makes logical sense to devote much more time and effort to early segments, and rush the later parts, resulting in Disappointing Last Levels

 Do not confuse with Celestial Deadline